What happened that day?

 The Second World War arrived in New Zealand with a bang when the trans-Pacific liner Niagara was sunk by a German mine off the Northland coast.
 The sinking shocked the public and shattered any illusions that distance alone would protect these islands from enemy attack.

-More worrying for the authorities was the loss of the ship's secret cargo of gold ingots worth £2.5 million − almost all later recovered in an epic deep-sea salvage job − and half of New Zealand's stock of small-arms' ammunition, which was bound for Britain to replace losses suffered in the fall of France.
+More worrying for the authorities was the loss of the ship’s secret cargo of gold ingots worth £2.5 million (equivalent to $220 million in 2011) − almost all later recovered in an epic deep-sea salvage job − and half of New Zealand’s stock of small-arms ammunition, which was being sent to Britain to help replace ammunition lost during the battle for France.

-Over the following six months the Orion and another German raider, the Komet, were to sink a further 11 ships in the Pacific.
+Over the next six months the Orion and another German raider, the Komet, sank a further 11 ships in the Pacific.

 Image: A lifeboat from the Niagara transfers survivors to the coastal vessel Kapiti.
 (NZETC )